EWP 6000: Community Retreat (1 unit)

 EWP 6204: The Body in the Transformation of Consciousness-Awakening Joy at the Heart of Being (1 unit)

 In this course, students engage body, mind, emotions, and imagination in creative practices such as expressive movement, kinesthetic awareness practices, and active imagination as dialogue with the body, poetic writing, enactment, and painting.
-They reflect on the role of the body in psychotherapy and explore skills and practices to attend empathically to the movement of joyful transformation in
+They reflect on the role of the body in psychotherapy and explore skills and practices to attend empathically to the movement of joyful transformation in self and other.

 EWP 6205: Embodied Spiritual Inquiry (3 units)